 If you haven’t read the guide to Indian restaurant technique yet, do it now.
-It has pictures to help you understand the recipe.
+It has pictures to help you understand the recipe and cooking method.
 There’s also a guide to Indian ingredients in that post.
+That should help take the mystery out of this.
+Once you get it, you’ll be able to make all your favourite restaurant dishes.

 - 2 tsp indian restaurant spice mix or curry powder - recipe link below